ckkok/react-express/README.md

 For development work without needing to run concurrent servers for React and Express, as would be the case if the `create-react-app` package were used.

-Inspect `webpack.config.js` and `.babelrc` for the configuration of this server.
+Inspect `webpack.common.js` and `.babelrc` for the configuration of this server.

 Express server logic goes in `index.js`.

 React logic goes in `/src/index.js`.

-Start the server with `npm start`.
+Start the server with `npm run dev`.

+Build your app for production with `npm run build`.